amdeb/amdeb-doc/Design/Amdeb Integrator Design.md

 ### Site-specific integration status
 The product operation table is to be inherited by a site-specific integration addon to record the integration status of each operation.
-For example, an Amazon integration addon may add an Amazon_sync_status to record the synchronization status of an Amazon store.
+For example, an Amazon integration addon may add a column to record the synchronization status of an Amazon store.

 ### Intercept Product operations
 When Odoo creates a product, it creates a product_template record and